RoseTHERESA/definitions-august-26-2015/README.md

 for homework

 ###1.
 TCP/IP
-#####Transmission Control Protocol  /  Interet Protocol
+#####Transmission Control Protocol  /  Internet Protocol
-Together they govern how data is found and transmitted on the web.
-They also represent two of the several layers that comprise the web.
+Together they govern how data is addressed, found, and transmitted on the web.
+These two protocols also represent two of the several layers that comprise the web.
 At the internet layer, DNS servers match IP addresses (made up of sets of numbers) with domain names.
 IP thus governs address and finding websites.
 Once found, TCP governs how packets of data are transferred to and from websites.

 ###2.
 XHR
 Ah... the XHR object.
 This I do not yet grasp.
 It is the crux of the matter, however, when it comes to AJAX...